yzpaul/ExpenseOwl/README.md

 # 📊 ExpenseOwl Credit Card Fork

-This is a fork of [ExpenseOwl](https://github.com/yzpaul/ExpenseOwl) tailored to support credit card-style expense tracking with mock data population, Docker deployment, and local development support.
+This is a fork of [ExpenseOwl](https://github.com/Tanq16/ExpenseOwl) in TypeScript tailored to support credit card-style expense tracking with mock data population, Docker deployment, and local development support.

 ---